thebigbad/eensyweensy/README.md

 Eensy Weensy
 ====

 Eensy Weensy is an example webspider.
-It's designed to scrape urls of blog posts from [http://borderstylo.com](http://borderstylo.com) and output them to a text file.
+It's designed to scrape urls of blog posts from <http://borderstylo.com> and output them to a text file.
 The example is silly, but along with a forthcoming blog post, this should be enough to get you started writing your own Poor Man's webspider.

 Naming
 -----

 The Eensy Weensy Spider is the protagonist of a children's song (see wiki's [Eensy Weensy Spider](http://en.wikipedia.org/wiki/Eensy_Weensy_Spider) for more details).

-I feel its' smallness, fragility and resilience are qualities which are also found in this webcrawler (riiight).
+I feel its' smallness, fragility and resilience are admirable qualities which are also found in this webcrawler.
+While the spider's ascendency, fall, and triumphant return more closely parallels stories like Henley's "Invictus," Dante's "The Diving Comedy," and Fitzgerald's "The Curious Case of Benjamin Button", it's also a fairly accurate depiction of the life and times of a webcrawler.

+If any of this sounds sensible, I have a bridge I'd like to sell you.

+"Eensy Weensy" is pretty fun to say, and is the name of a spider.
+Case closed.

 Prerequisites
 -----